jonriber/next-js-udemy-course/README.md

 Here I am inserting personal notes about my development, following the course from udemy.

-Everything I found useful or what I am considering a huge change from the perspective of a React developer.
+Everything I found useful or what I am considering a huge change from the perspective of a `React developer`.

+Production link to it: <https://corp-8g5gdqp9g-jonribers-projects.vercel.app>

 ## Route file system